Nick-Lrc/Hackenbush/README.md

 # Hackenbush
 ### Intro
 - A Hackenbush involves two players to remove line segments on a graph.
 One player can remove blue lines while the other can remove red lines.
+If a line is deleted, all its children are also deleted.
 The player who removes the last line wins.

 ### Game Status
 - Let each blue line have a positive unit score and each red line have a negative unit score.